rackerlabs/docs-offerings/docs/api-reference/discount-grid-methods.rst

-.. _volume-grid-methods:
+.. _discount-grid-methods:

 ===========================
-Volume grid methods
+Discount grid methods
 ===========================

-Use the following discount grid API operations to get volume grids and to calculate discounts.
+Use the following discount grid API operations to retrieve volume grids and calculate discounts.

 ..
 COMMENT:  Provide a detailed description of the resource and how it is used.